cyipt/popupCycleways/article.md

-Much attention has focused on the impacts of COVID-19 on long-distance travel patterns (e.g. Iacus et al. 2020; Jittrapirom and Tanaksaranond 2020).
-Yet short distance travel patterns have also changed, with a notable increase in active travel, particularly cycling, in some areas (Harrabin 2020).
-The two main explanations for this are 1) the need increased need for exercise close to home during lockdowns for mental and physical health (Jim’enez-Pav’on, Carbonell-Baeza, and Lavie 2020), and 2) a reduction in both public transport options and use (e.g. Tian et al. 2020).
+Much attention has focused on the impacts of COVID-19 on long-distance travel patterns (e.g. Iacus et al. 2020; Jittrapirom and Tanaksaranond 2020) but short distance travel patterns have also changed.
+There has been a notable increase in cycling in some areas (Harrabin 2020) due to the need increased need for exercise close to home for mental and physical health (Jim’enez-Pav’on, Carbonell-Baeza, and Lavie 2020) and a reduction in public transport options (e.g. Tian et al. 2020).
 The second reason is particularly important given that many ‘key workers’ are low paid, with limited access to private automobiles.

 <!-- due to cuts in services and fear of being infected while in enclosed spaces, meaning that walking and particularly cycling may be the only way that workers can reach key destinations such as hospitals. -->